xenondevs/Docs/docs/nova/addon/blocks/registering-materials.md

 1. This is the hardness of the block.
 It determines how long it takes to break the block.
 This value currently doesn't affect explosions.
 2. A list of tool categories that are suitable to break this block.
 Can be empty.
-3. The minimum ``ToolLevel`` that is required to properly break this block (Like diamond for obsidian).
+3. The minimum `ToolTier` that is required to properly break this block (Like diamond for obsidian).
 Can be null.
 4. Whether a tool is required to receive drops.
 5. The sound group to use for this block.
 Sound groups include sounds for hitting, breaking and placing a block as well as stepping and falling on a block.
 You can also create your own sound group with your own custom sounds.